KUL-RSDA/AquaCrop/README.md

      * `global.f90:6661`
      * `simul.f90:4605`

-The first three points are outline and discusses in the open PR #352.
+The first three points are outlined and discussed in the open PR https://github.com/KUL-RSDA/AquaCrop/pull/352.
 The output of the Ottawa test case remains fundamentally identical, except for writing rounding differences.
 This output has been upated.

 ## Citation